Sweet and Spicy Peach Chutney

 - When you have peach chutney or peach preserves in the house, it’s easy to turn out delicious and creative meals.
 This recipe is colorful, flavorful, and not overly sweet.

-- This chutney is similar to making jam but with much less sugar and lots of added warm spices for flavor including some spicy chilly flakes.
+- This chutney is similar to jam but with much less sugar and lots of warm spices, including spicy chili flakes.

-- Most of the ingredients used are simple pantry staples with seasonal peaches.
+- In addition, most of the ingredients used are simple pantry staples with seasonal peaches.

 - You can serve chutney over roast or baked chicken.
-It is great to add in sandwiches and wraps along with cheese or meat.
+It is also great to add to sandwiches and wraps along with cheese or meat.

 Ingredients and substitutes

-- Peaches - I use firm fresh peaches that are semi-ripe.
-You don't want to use raw peaches as they are quite sour while the ripe peaches can be too sweet.
+- Peaches – I use firm, fresh peaches that are semi-ripe.
+You don’t want to use raw peaches as they are quite sour, and ripe peaches can be too sweet.
 You can also use a combination of peaches with plums or apricots.

 - Ginger – Fresh ginger is the way to go.
 Peaches and ginger are an old classic combination that works perfectly together.

-- Pepper - Adds a little bit of heat.
-Feel free to omit it if you can't handle the heat.
+- Pepper – Adds a little bit of heat.
+However, feel free to omit it if you can’t handle the heat.

-- Whole spices - I've used cloves, cardamom, and star anise.
-These add a nice warm flavor to the chutney.
-You can omit these.
-For substitute, I would recommend no more than ¼ teaspoon garam masala.
+- Whole spices – I’ve used cloves, cardamom, and star anise.
+These add a nice, warm flavor to the chutney.
+You can also omit these.
+As a substitute, I would recommend no more than 1/4 tsp garam masala.

-- Chilly flakes - This gives our peach chutney its spiciness.
-You can omit it, alternatively, to make it spicier use ½ teaspoon of cayenne pepper.
-But, note cayenne will change the color of the chutney.
+- Chilly flakes – This gives our peach chutney its spiciness.
+You can omit it, or, to make it spicier, use 1/2 tsp of cayenne pepper.
+But note that Cayenne will change the chutney’s color.

-- Sugar - You can use white sugar or brown sugar.
-I prefer to use white to maintain the natural color of the chutney.
-But, brown does add a nice caramel-like flavor to the chutney too.
-You can even throw in a few golden raisins for sweetness.
+- Sugar – You can use white sugar or brown sugar.
+I prefer to use white to maintain the chutney’s natural color.
+But brown does add a nice caramel-like flavor to the chutney, too.
+You can also throw in a few golden raisins for sweetness.

-- Acid - Personally, I prefer vinegar over lemon juice or lime juice.
-You can use apple cider vinegar or similar.
+- Acid – Personally, I prefer vinegar over lemon juice or lime juice.
+You can also use apple cider vinegar.
 I would not recommend balsamic as it can alter the taste and color of the peaches.

-- Peaches - Sore an X at the bottom of the peaches and drop them in hot boiling water.
+- Peaches – Score an X at the bottom of each peach and drop them into hot, boiling water.
 Blanch them for 3 to 5 minutes.
-Let cool for 5 minutes then peel and roughly chop them.
+Let cool for 5 minutes, then peel and roughly chop them.

-Pro tip - At first the mixture will appear dry.
-As the sugar melts it will become thick and syrupy.
+Pro tip – At first, the mixture will appear dry.
+As the sugar melts, it becomes thick and syrupy.

 - Mash – Use a potato masher to mash the fruit.
 Reduce the heat to a low simmer or medium-low.